Bokken: Types

-Bokken are traditionally composed of red oak or white oak, with white oak varieties being slightly more expensive and prestigious.
+Bokken are traditionally composed of red oak or white oak.
+White oak varieties are slightly more expensive and prestigious.
 Other common tree varieties used included ebony, biwa, and sunuke in Japan, and hickory, persimmon, ironwood, and walnut for trees native to the Americas.
 Biwa trees were used at least partially due to a folk superstition that wounds inflicted by biwa wood would never heal.